fallenhitokiri/leeroyci/docs/configuration.md

 - `Repositories` list of all repositories Leeroy will run builds for

 #### Repositories
-- `Name` Name for this project
+- `Name` name for this project
 - `URL` URL on which your repository is hosted.
 It is required that it matches your repository URL or Leeroy will not run any builds
-- `AccessKey` You will likely need an access key to interact with your version control system, like a GitHub access token.
+- `AccessKey` you will likely need an access key to interact with your version control system, like a GitHub access token.
 - `CommentPR` if you open a pull request Leeroy will post a comment with the build status for HEAD
 - `ClosePR` if the build for HEAD failed Leeroy will close a pull request
 - `Commands` list of commands to run when a build is triggered (push / PR)